|

 USA site) who I bought it from it was almost a snap.

-The supplied rubber connector for the
+The supplied rubber connector for the intake tube to

-it looked too ghetto and required a ty-wrap on the
+ghetto and required a ty-wrap on the can to keep it

-tried stretching out the IP one a little but I need
+one a little but I need more than it'll stretch.

-just buy another connector.
+Have to just buy another connector.

 Don't know about performance yet but it certainly